cbruegg/Mensa-UPB/README.md

 # Contributions
 Contributions are of course welcome, but unfortunately an API key is required for communicating with the official API.
 It has to be put into the api_id.properties file in the root directory of the project.
-I'm planning to revoke this restriction by creating an own API service that wraps the official API and doesn't require an API key.
-There's no ETA on that though.

 # License